acierto/email-inputs/README.md

 * Email block creates by pressing Enter, entering comma, or by losing focus on the input field.
 A Block can be deleted.
 * Input width depends on the parent container’s width and height.
-If parent width changes, emails redistributes by rows.
+If parent width changes, emails redistributed by rows.
 * Input neither depends on the form or page styles, nor conflicts with them.
-* If input has too many emails, user can scroll it.
+* If the input has too many emails, the user can scroll it.
 * Pasted emails converted into blocks immediately.
 If multiple comma-separated emails pasted (e.g., “ ivan@mail.ru , max@mail.ru ”), they are converted into multiple
   blocks.